 That sounds ridiculous, yes?
 Well so does telling someone you support them but only so long as you can dictate the means by which they advocate for themselves.
 “I just don’t like how they’re protesting” is essentially “my comfort is more important than those people.”
 Not “their cause.”
 PEOPLE.
 Dismissing the validity of a movement should be conditional on the issues, not how attention is brought to them.

 Rule #2: No Modest Proposals.
 Some of you may remember a post I did on the little word “just.”
 It’s an insidious modifier which manages to transform Herculean tasks into mere trifles.
-“If they would just (insert seemingly simple solution to complex issue) I wouldn’t support them.
+“If they would just (insert seemingly simple solution to complex issue) I would support them.
 It’s not that hard.”
 Here’s a famous satirical example: if the Irish just ate their babies, they wouldn’t be starving.
 Congrats, you’re blaming the victim for being abused.
 How very noble of you.
 You’re also claiming that you know better than they do what they’re fighting for and how they should go about it.

 Let’s be clear, any form of protest is met with the same arguments as stated above.
 Non-violent protesters are tazed, maced, and run over by cars, despite claims that non-violence is the only path to social reform.
 Ah, well, they must have been doing it wrong, eh?
 Bottom line: it isn’t the form of protest that bothers those people.
 They just need the excuse to dismiss the issue because it makes them uncomfortable to question the status quo.
 And, yeah, that’s pretty harsh.
 But so is telling a mother her child was probably shot dead for a reason.
 Conditional support is not support.